charlesponti/cthulhu/README.md

     });
   ```

-  Providing a mailer configuration will allow you to send emails, using nodemailer.
+  Providing a mailer configuration will allow you to send emails, using nodemailer, through `app.mailer`.
+If you don't provide a mailer configuration, `app.mailer` will simply not be available.

   **Sending Email**
   ```js